-Why most expecting mothers choose a hospital:
+Why most expectant parents choose a hospital birth:

 Some hospital birth statistics(*):

-According to the American Association of Birth Centers, a birth center is "a home-like setting where care providers, usually midwives, provide family-centered care to healthy pregnant women."
+According to the American Association of Birth Centers, a birth center is "a home-like setting where care providers, usually midwives, provide family-centered care to healthy pregnant [people]."
 Though much less common than a hospital setting, they can be a great midpoint between a medical hospital environment and a home birth.

-Some reasons women choose a birth center:
+Some reasons people choose a birth center experience:

 Some birth center statistics(*):

-Fewer than 1% of American women choose to give birth at home (compared with around 2.5% in the UK and around 20% in the Netherlands).
+Fewer than 1% of American parents choose to give birth at home (compared with around 2.5% in the UK and around 20% in the Netherlands).
 Statistics can be hard to come by since they are less common, and there is a difference between a planned home birth and an unplanned one (baby arrives quickly, for example).

-Some reasons women choose home birth:
+Some reasons to choose home birth:

 Well that's a lot of math, isn't it?